leejoonli/code-every-day/log.md

 ## Thoughts

 Got pretty sidetracked but ran some basic docker commands.
 Couldn't get the local host working since I don't have GitLab or a template to practice using mongo and mongo express containers.
+Learned about windows powershell commands.